pliesveld/tutorial-kafka/README.md

 At the prompt, run `help` for a list of available commands.

-## Kafdrop
+## Deployment

-    Navigate to http://localhost:9000 to view the topics, partitions, and payload
+Ansible playbooks are used to stage and deploy the various examples.
+See [./ansible/](./ansible/) for more details.